mischiefpoet/mischiefpoet/README.md

 - :pinched_fingers: Hi, I’m @mischiefpoet
 - 👀 I’m interested in productivity apps, neuroscience and the psychology of sleep :zzz:
-- 🌱 I’m currently learning: R and Markdown, How to Use Obsidian and Notion for university and research
+- 🌱 I’m currently learning: R and Markdown, How to Use Obsidian for university and research
 - 💞️ I’m looking to collaborate on photography shoots in UCDavis
 - 📫 How to reach me :arrow_down:
-:envelope: paulasullivan0919@gmail.com
+:envelope: roaringsilence19@gmail.com

 <!---
 mischiefpoet/mischiefpoet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.